oppia/oppia-web-developer-docs/SWESkills-2018.md

 - [A11ycast tutorial playlist](https://www.youtube.com/watch?v=Ag3DMNbL_ig&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g) to learn more about accessibility testing.

 **Suggested milestones**
 1. [Small] Add google analytics for usage of translation tab.
-Currently we use to record use case of oppia features through google analytics which can be found on SiteAnalyticsService.js, through this milestone we want to cover the use case of translation tab features.
+Currently we record usages of Oppia features through google analytics, the code for which can be found in SiteAnalyticsService.js.
+Through this milestone, we want to additionally cover the use of translation tab features.
-2. [Small] Add keyboard shortcuts for "start" and "stop" recording.
-It would be great to have shortcut functionality for our recording feature, like keyboard shortcut to start and stop recording.
+2. [Small] Add keyboard shortcuts for "starting" and "stopping" recording.
-3. [Medium] Accessibility audit of translation tab.
-Do a accessibility audit on translation tab and make the changes as such required to fix the accessibility issues.
-Auditing can be done through following ways:
+3. [Medium] Perform an accessibility audit on the translation tab and make any necessary changes to fix the accessibility issues.
+Auditing can be done in the following ways:
-    - Tabbing through translation tab.
+    - Tabbing through the translation tab.
-    - Running "audit" for accessibility test from devtools.
+    - Running an Accessibility Audit test from devtools.
 ***